Driftrock/kex/README.md

 # KEX - Kubernetes EXec
-_Run command in new pod based on deployment_
+_Run command in a new pod created with deployment configuration - just like you would with `heroku run`_

 In production environment applications are deployed in k8s using Deployment.
 That creates Replica Sets and Pods